 The people who are communicating with passive-aggressive communicators are likely to feel:

-- confused at the contrast between what the passive-aggressive communicators are saying and what they are actually communicating;
+- Confused at the contrast between what the passive-aggressive communicators are saying and what they are actually communicating,

-- angry when the behavior persists — to such an extent that they may want to retaliate.
+- Angry when the behavior persists — to such an extent that they may want to retaliate.

-Pro tip for communicating with passive-aggressive communicators
+Tips for communicating with passive-aggressive communicators

-In order to get the most out of your communication with passive-aggressive communicators, you should directly ask them to be direct.
+To have productive conversations and meetings with passive-aggressive communicators, you should directly ask them to be direct.

 “Sarah, I’d appreciate it if you were to arrive on time to meetings.
 Is there a specific reason why you tend to be late for meetings?”.